SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 In a typcal UI5 application, the application router server HTML files and REST data would be provided by a back-end application.
 To focus on the security part, UI5 has been omitted.

 # Coding
-The [web.xml](src/main/webapp/WEB-INF/web.xml) of the application must use auth-method with value `XSUAA.
+The [web.xml](src/main/webapp/WEB-INF/web.xml) of the application must use auth-method with value `XSUAA`.
 This enables authentication of requests using incoming OAuth authentication tokens.

 ```xml
 <web-app>